Top 10 Most Rebellious Rock and Metal Bands

 Green Day

-Green Day are an American pop punk and punk rock band formed in East Bay, California, in 1987.
-The core members are Billie Joe Armstrong (vocals, guitar), Mike Dirnt (bass), and Tré Cool (drums), with Jason White often performing live on guitar.
-They blend punk rock, pop punk, and alternative rock, drawing... read more
+Green Day are an American pop-punk and punk rock band formed in East Bay, California, in 1987.
+The core members are Billie Joe Armstrong on vocals and guitar, Mike Dirnt on bass, and Tré Cool on drums, with Jason White often performing live on guitar.
+They blend punk rock, pop-punk, and alternative rock... read more

 Green Day have never done what people wanted them to do, and they have never tried to be what people wanted them to be.
 They've always done things their own way.
 If anybody ever criticized them for it, their response was always F You!